 Externalizing, moreover, is uncommonly taught, yet it can lead a person to reach potential, as well as to overcome hardships.
 You can control your situation, future, and environment.

-Learn about survival, independence, self-defense, self-starting, economic and social aid, opportunities, cause and effect, and more in its tenants.
+Learn about survival, independence, self-defense, self-starting, economic and social aid, opportunities, cause and effect, and more in its tenets.

-If Motivationology was a building, these tenants would be its scaffolding.
+If Motivationology was a building, these tenets would be its scaffolding.

 Interested in learning more?

 Do any of these questions apply to you?

 It’s time to flip this paradigm to something which can cause change, new outlooks, true opportunity, and adaptation.
 The environment, situation, other people, society, and numerous factors affect a person.

 With this theory, you will see how people are affected the most externally and through experiences.
 Strengths should be emphasized, not weaknesses.

 Focusing inward causes people to blame themselves and focus on internal “flaws.”
 It roadblocks since there’s no emphasis on what they can do.